 Once in a while, I'd take it out, plug it in, and check to be sure it still worked.
 It gave me many years of enjoyment, playing old recordings that my father had made.

 These units are obsolete now.
 However, I see some people selling them on eBay from time to time.
 But most are non-functional.
-I'm lucky mine still works, although it recently developed an AC hum, which is probably due to a dried out capacitor.
+I'm lucky mine still works, although it recently developed an AC hum, probably due to a dried-out capacitor.

 How Audio Recording Technology Changed in 60 Years